 T cells enter the parenchyma after passing through the sinus into the marrow, but the dendritic cells advance into the marrow near the sites along the sinus where they enter the lymph node.

-Lymph exits the lymph node through the efferent lymph vessel with apparent similar properties to the afferent collecting vessel and can travel through several lymph nodes before returning to the bloodstream through the thoracic duct.
+Lymph exits the lymph node through the efferent lymph vessel with similar properties to the afferent collecting vessel.
+It can travel through several lymph nodes before returning to the bloodstream through the thoracic duct.

 When the lymphatic system is defective, there is an accumulation of protein-rich interstitial fluid in the peripheral tissue that causes chronic inflammation.